usnistgov/5gdeploy/docs/multi-host.md

   * Currently this uses MACVLAN "bridge" mode, so that traffic between two containers on the same host interface is switched internally in the Ethernet adapter and does not appear on the external Ethernet switch.
   * This does not work if the host interface is itself a PCI Virtual Function that allows only one MAC address.

+If a virtualization Compose context was loaded through `--use-vm` flag, the host interface MAC address portion can accept two additional formats:

+* `vm-`*vmname*`:`*guestnetif*
+  * Use KVM guest *vmname*, guest netif *guestnetif*.
+  * This only works with `=` operator, because each netif in a KVM guest is a MACVTAP subinterface that does not allow additional MAC addresses.
+  * If multiple containers in a KVM guest needs to use the same netif, you can create multiple guest netifs attached to the same physical host netif, and then assign one guest netif to each container.
+* `vm-`*vmname*
+  * Same as above, using network name (e.g. `n3`) as guest netif name.

 Bridge configuration scripts will locate the host interface and invoke [pipework](https://github.com/jpetazzo/pipework) to make the move.
 The specified host interface MAC address must exist on the host machine where you start the relevant network function.
 Otherwise, pipework will fail with error message "no host interface matched".